Simon Sebag Montefiore

-including Stalin: The Court of the Red Tsar (2003), Monsters: History's Most Evil Men and Women (2008), Jerusalem: The Biography (2011), The Romanovs 1613–1918 (2016), among others.
+including Stalin: The Court of the Red Tsar (2003), Jerusalem: The Biography (2011), The Romanovs 1613–1918 (2016), and The World: A Family History of Humanity (2022).

 Early life

 Simon Sebag Montefiore was born in London.
-His father was psychotherapist Stephen Eric Sebag Montefiore (1926–2014), a great-grandson of the banker Sir Joseph Sebag-Montefiore (1822-1903), the nephew and heir of the wealthy philanthropist Sir Moses Montefiore considered by some "the most important Jew of the 19th century".
-Simon's mother was Phyllis April Jaffé, (1927–2019) from the Lithuanian branch of the Jaffe family.
+His father was psychotherapist Stephen Eric Sebag Montefiore (1926–2014), a great-grandson of the banker Sir Joseph Sebag-Montefiore, the nephew and heir of the wealthy philanthropist Sir Moses Montefiore.

+Simon's mother was Phyllis April Jaffé (1927–2019) from the Lithuanian branch of the Jaffe family.
 Her parents fled the Russian Empire at the beginning of the 20th century.
 They bought tickets for New York City, but were cheated, being instead dropped off at Cork, Ireland.
-Due to the Limerick boycott in 1904 her father Henry Jaffé left the country and moved to Newcastle upon Tyne, England.
+In 1904, due to the Limerick boycott, her father, Henry Jaffé, left the country and moved to Newcastle upon Tyne, England.
 Simon's brother is Hugh Sebag-Montefiore.

-The Montefiore family are descended from a line of wealthy Sephardi Jews who were diplomats and bankers all over Europe and who originated from Morocco and Italy.
-After the Alhambra Decree was issued against the Jews in Spain of 1492, some of Montefiore's ancestors stayed in the country whilst remaining secretly Jewish.
-During the reign of Philip II of Spain, one of them became governor of a province of Mexico, where he and his family were denounced by a political rival and tortured by the Inquisition.
-Two teenaged girls were burned alive in Mexico City while a son escaped to Italy and changed his name to Montefiore.

-Sebag Montefiore was educated at Ludgrove School and Harrow School where he was editor of the school newspaper, The Harrovian.
-In the autumn of 1983 he interviewed Margaret Thatcher for The Harrovian.
-He won an Exhibition to read history at Gonville and Caius College, Cambridge where he received his Doctorate of Philosophy (PhD).
+Montefiore was educated at Ludgrove School and at Harrow School, where he was editor of the school newspaper, The Harrovian.
+At the age of 17, he worked in South African gold mines, saying in 2023 "These were the last years of apartheid.
+I wanted to see its collapse first-hand."

+In the autumn of 1983 he interviewed UK prime minister Margaret Thatcher for The Harrovian.
+He won an exhibition to read history at Gonville and Caius College, Cambridge where he received his MA (Cantab) and Doctorate of Philosophy (PhD) degrees.

 Career

 Montefiore worked as a banker, a foreign affairs journalist, and a war correspondent covering the conflicts during the fall of the Soviet Union.

 Montefiore's book Catherine the Great & Potemkin was shortlisted for the Samuel Johnson Prize, the Duff Cooper Prize, and the Marsh Biography Award.
 Stalin: The Court of the Red Tsar won History Book of the Year at the 2004 British Book Awards.
 Young Stalin won the LA Times Book Prize for Best Biography, the Costa Book Award, the Bruno Kreisky Award for Political Literature, Le Grand Prix de la Biographie Politique and was shortlisted for the James Tait Black Memorial Prize.

-Jerusalem: The Biography was a number one non-fiction Sunday Times bestseller and a global bestseller and won The Jewish Book of the Year Award from the Jewish Book Council.
-His latest history book is The Romanovs, 1613–1918.
+Jerusalem: The Biography was a number one non-fiction Sunday Times bestseller and a global bestseller and won the Jewish Book of the Year Award from the Jewish Book Council.
+It also won a Chinese literary prize, the 10th Wenjin Book Prize, awarded by the National Library of China.